 Of special interest, will be the history of the building.
 The story that these conversions tell is almost as important as the design in conveying the style of the home.
 The original use, any subsequent commercial conversions and the date of the original construction, all contribute to setting the buildings apart.
 All of these factors naturally limit the height of the buildings, but not necessarily the amenities.
 There are Hard Lofts that also include common areas, fitness rooms and shared rooftop spaces.
 Of particular interest are buildings that have been reclaimed from the public domain such as schools and churches.

-The other criteria that must be filled is location.
+The other criteria that must be filled is the location.
 While this applies to every home and business, the trick with Hard Lofts is there must be underutilized or vacant industrial space near to an urban centre.
 Simply converting a vacant factory in the middle of nowhere, doesn’t have much appeal.
 Look for office, commercial and retail conversion as live work spaces to fill the gap in demand.
-It is also important to note the distinction between living spaces and those designated for mixed use, as this adds volume to the available Hard Loft category.
-Those with dual zoning are sometimes listed as artists spaces, or live work units.
+It is also important to note the distinction between living spaces and those designated for mixed-use, as this adds volume to the available Hard Loft category.
+Those with dual zoning are sometimes listed as artists’ spaces or live-work units.
 Both styles are more likely to be found in urban centres with high foot traffic.

 Studio Argyle Condo Ottawa | 255 Argyle Av - Units